 “Long story, but it takes the hate out of the haters if they have Jesus in their hearts.”

 “I always thought Jesus was gay.
-What thirty year old man runs around turning water into wine for his twelve man posse and isn’t gay?”
+What thirty-three year old man runs around turning water into wine for his twelve man posse and isn’t gay?”

 “Come to the youth center at Out & Proud and check out our 12-year-old girl posse.”